-Rahul Ravipudi has spent his legal career handling catastrophic injury and wrongful death cases involving commercial vehicles, pedestrians, industrial or construction accidents, as well as dangerous conditions of public and private property.
-He also represents consumers in class actions against businesses who engage in unfair and illegal business practices.
+Rahul Ravipudi is a partner at Panish Shea & Boyle LLP and has spent his legal career handling catastrophic injury and wrongful death cases involving pedestrians, commercial vehicles, industrial or construction accidents, and dangerous conditions of public and private property and represents survivors of sexual abuse and sexual assault.
+Mr. Ravipudi also represents consumers in class actions against businesses who engage in unfair/illegal business practices and he represents public entities in cases where corporations have endangered the safety, health, property or comfort of the public.

 Mr. Ravipudi also recovered $9 million from the State of California (Caltrans) when a 16 year old girl on a restricted license lost control of her vehicle and collided into a guardrail damaged two days earlier resulting in a bilateral traumatic below knee amputations.
 This case involved significant appellate issues which led to Mr. Ravipudi’s article, “Dealing with the state of California’s first line of defense – stonewalling any meaningful discovery” published in The Advocate, Journal of Consumer Attorneys for California, February 2009.